ungleich/cdist/docs/src/man1/cdist.rst

     Read additional hosts to operate on from specified file or from stdin if '-' (each host on separate line).
     If no host or host file is specified then, by default, read hosts from stdin.
-For the file format see below.
+For the file format see :strong:`HOSTFILE FORMAT` below.

 .. option:: -i MANIFEST, --initial-manifest MANIFEST